openshift/jenkins-plugin/README.md

 If that project is also where Jenkins is running out of, and hence you are using the OpenShift Jenkins image (https://github.com/openshift/jenkins), then the bearer authorization token associated with that service account is already made available to the plugin (mounted into the container Jenkins is running in at "/run/secrets/kubernetes.io/serviceaccount/token").
 So you don't need to specify it in the various build step config panels.

 Next, in the case of "Tag OpenShift Image", you could potentially wish to access two projects (the source and destination image streams can be in different projects with `oc tag`).
-If so, the service accounts for each project (and ther associated tokens) need `edit` access to the other project.
+If so, then either the service account token which Jenkins is running under, the "source" token, needs edit access to both projects, or you need to supply an additional token (most likely a service account in the second project) with edit access to the second/destination project and at least view access to the first/source project.

 Consider the scenario where the source image stream is in the project `test` and the destination image stream is in project `test2`.
-Then you will want to run these two commands:
+Then try these two commands:

 -  `oc policy add-role-to-user edit system:serviceaccount:test:<service account name> -n test2`
 -  `oc policy add-role-to-user edit system:serviceaccount:test2:<service account name> -n test`